clach04/a2dpvolume_wiki/Notification-Reader-Settings.md

 ## Android settings to enable notification reading

 Below is how you enable A2DP Volume to read notifications in Android settings.
 A Nexus device is shown.
 Other devices may have different settings menus.

+Select "Sound & Notification" from this menu.
 ![](http://jimroal.com/A2DPScreens/NotSettings1.png)

+Select "Notification Access" from this menu.
 ![](http://jimroal.com/A2DPScreens/NotSettings2.png)

+Check the box next to A2DP Volume to allow A2DP Volume to access the notifications which is required to enable reading them.
 ![](http://jimroal.com/A2DPScreens/NotSettings3.png)